vsoch/vsoch.github.io/_posts/2019/2019-05-01-markdown-dropdown.md

 This is a quick post to share a highly useful trick for posting long error logs or similar on GitHub issues or any spot with markdown.
-The amazing discovery [comes by way](https://github.com/RunestoneInteractive/RunestoneServer/pull/1229#issuecomment-488315755) of my colleage, [@yarikoptic](https://github.com/yarikoptic).
-Here is a [GitHub example](https://github.com/RunestoneInteractive/RunestoneServer/issues/1204#issue-407541603) out in the wild, again from my colleage, and here is a live example of what it looks like in this blog post:
+The amazing discovery [comes by way](https://github.com/RunestoneInteractive/RunestoneServer/pull/1229#issuecomment-488315755) of my colleagues, [@yarikoptic](https://github.com/yarikoptic).
+Here is a [GitHub example](https://github.com/RunestoneInteractive/RunestoneServer/issues/1204#issue-407541603) out in the wild, again from my colleagues, and here is a live example of what it looks like in this blog post:

 <details>